matthew-tfs/mjcb.io/content/blog/00055-apple-silicon-one-year-later-part-2.md

 ### Dislikes ###

 * The look of the MacBook Air is somewhat dated, but it is still a professional looking device.
-* Having only two USB-C ports is definitely a downside.
+* Having only two USB-C ports is a downside.
 Using a USB-C dock removes the issue altogether, and I travel with a USB-C dock in my laptop bag (Anker PowerExpand 8-in-1 USB-C) which works perfectly with the laptop.
 * It would have been nice to put a third USB-C port on the right side of the device, especially since I sometimes use the laptop in locations where it would be convenient.

 I had a bit of a learning curve with macOS as I never used a Mac as my daily driver, and I was used to certain Windows-like shortcuts and features.
-After a week of using it I got the hang of it and I no longer have any major issues.
+After a week of using macOS I got the hang of it, and I no longer have any major issues.

 ## Recent Advancements with Apple Silicon ##

-Since the M1 processor was released in November, 2020, there have been several new versions and iterations of the processor family:
+Since the M1 processor was released in November 2020, there have been several new versions and iterations of the processor family:

 * M1 (November 10, 2020 - Present)
   * M1 Pro (October 18, 2021 - January 17, 2023)